Apply to the B.A. program

-College affiliated applicants may be considered for admission to the fall term after the May 1 deadline upon recommendation of the affiliated college.
+College affiliated applicants may be considered for admission to the fall term after these deadlines upon recommendation of the affiliated college.
 Please contact the college of your affiliation for more information.

 Please note that CEGEP applicants must apply by March 1 and High School applicants must apply by January 15 to be considered for Entrance Scholarships.
 You can find more information about Entrance Scholarship on Scholarship and Student Aid Office website.

-Please note that the application opens on September 1 and due November 1 for January Admission (for all applicants).
+Please note that the application opens on September 1 and is due November 1 for January Admission (for all applicants).

 Please note that all required documents must be received by the School of Religious Studies prior to these deadlines in order for the applicant to be considered by the Admissions Committee.

 Bachelor of Theology Program